 When choosing the base and pool size, consider the number of ports you choose.
 The range must be between 1024 and 49151, after which the ephemeral port range begins.

 A client device running the Remote Desktop client for Windows, version 1.2.3488 or later.
 Currently, non-Windows clients aren't supported.

 Internet access for both clients and session hosts.
 Session hosts require outbound UDP connectivity from your session hosts to the internet.
 For more information you can use to configure firewalls and Network Security Group, see Network configurations for RDP Shortpath.

 Enable a limited port range

-To enable a limited port range when using RDP Shortpath for public networks, you can use Group Policy, either centrally from your domain for session hosts that are joined to an Active Directory (AD) domain, or locally for session hosts that are joined to Azure Active Directory (Azure AD).
+To enable a limited port range when using RDP Shortpath for public networks, you can use Group Policy, either centrally from your domain for session hosts that are joined to an Active Directory (AD) domain, or locally for session hosts that are joined to Microsoft Entra ID.